LazyPanda07/check-memory-leaks/README.md

     # Optional.
 Default is ""
     args:

-    # By default, Valgrind can handle to up to 500 threads.
+    # By default, Valgrind can handle to up to 1000 threads.
 Occasionally, that number is too small.
 Use this option to provide a different limit.
 E.g. max-threads: 3000.
     # Optional.
-Default is 500
+Default is 1000
     max-threads:

     # List of leak kinds, separated by comma.
 Example: definite,possible.
-All available variants: definite, indirect, possible, reachable, all
+All available variants: definite, indirect, possible, reachable, full
     # Optional.
-Default is all
+Default is full
     leak-kinds:
 ```